Guns, cannons, swords, daggers... they're all penises.

 - Literalized in It's Always Time: Strawberry Banana (a.k.a.
 SB) (she's made of Jell-O; It Makes Sense in Context) is a woman with a penis.
 A detachable penis.
 And when she detaches it, it turns into a sword.

 - An over-the-top feminist review of Portal uses this in a ridiculously contrived analysis regarding the misogynist implications of shooter games.
-It then praised Portal for it's feminist aspects, that included the portals' semblance to a vagina.
+It then praised Portal for its feminist aspects, which included the portals' semblance to a vagina.

 - In Pixiv, this is denoted as "中華キャノン" note , the term was originated from the waist joint equipped on the robot "先行者" (Xianxingzhe) developed in China.
 However, due to the camera angle, it shows an uncanny resemblance to a crotch cannon.
 Afterward, Aoshima Bunka Kyozai released a model kit based on the Xianxingzhe robot in July 2002 on Japanese magazine Netrun, namely "Chinese Cannon", with a crotch cannon firing a rocket◊, hence the namesake of the tag.